Honoring Veterans and Military Families

-Our veterans and active duty service members have stood up in defense of our nation and our most fundamental values.
-We must stand up for them.
-Kathy’s brother David is a Combat Engineer Officer in the U.S. Marine Corps, and completed two tours in Iraq and one in Afghanistan.
+Our veterans and active duty service members have stood up in defense of our nation and our most fundamental values, and Kathy can be counted to stand up for them.
+Her brother David is a Combat Engineer Officer in the U.S. Marine Corps, and completed two tours in Iraq and one in Afghanistan.
 Kathy and her family are tremendously proud of his service to our country, and it makes supporting veterans and military spouses a personal issue for her.

 Virginia has taken some important steps towards expanding access to quality health care services for veterans.
 Under Governor McAuliffe, Virginia became the first state to develop provider agreements between community health centers and the federal Veterans Administration (VA) through the Veterans Choice Program, which will allow veterans to have more quality health care options closer to home.
 Virginia is also building two new veterans care centers, including in nearby Fauquier County.
 We must continue to make progress on expanding access to quality health care for veterans across the commonwealth.